zteitler/2020C-333/exams/exam1-instructions.md

 + When working on the take home section __students may:__

-  + Discuss the questions with other students and/or the learning assistant.
   + Ask their instructor for help.
   + Use any of the course resources, notes, videos, etc. on the course website, or similar style resources.